Limits of almost homogeneous spaces and their fundamental groups: Preliminaries

-If we have a sequence of pointed proper metric spaces $(X_i, p_i)$ converging in the pointed Gromov--Hausdorff sense to a space $(X,p)$, then any sequence of groups of isometries $G_i \leq Iso (X_i)$ converges in a suitable sense to a group $G_{\alpha} \leq Iso (X)$.
-In this section we present a precise statement of this result.
-The proofs follow from the discussion in (\cite{GromovPG}, Section 6).
+\end{remark} Isometry groups of proper spaces satisfy a compactness property \cite[Proposition 3.6]{FY92}. \begin{theorem} \rm (Fukaya--Yamaguchi) Let $(X_n,p_n)$ be a sequence of pointed proper metric spaces converging in the pointed Gromov--Hausdorff sense to a pointed proper metric space $(X,p)$, a sequence of Gromov--Hausdorff approximations $f_n : X_n \to X$, and a sequence of closed groups $G_n \leq \iso(X_n)$.
+Then, after taking a subsequence, the sequence $G_n$ converges equivariantly to a closed group $G \leq \iso (X)$. \end{theorem}

-\begin{definition} \rm Let $ (X_i, p_i)$ be a sequence of pointed proper metric spaces and $Y_i$ a sequence of proper metric spaces.
-We say that two sequences of functions $\phi_i, \psi_i : X_i \to Y_i$ are \textit{ultraequivalent} if for every $R>0$,